ScriptoWhisp/dataMining/README.md

 # ITI0217 Data Mining TalTech course (student repo)
 ## 4x3 Task
 In this folder you can find the solution for the 4x3 task.
+## 2D Task
+In this folder you can find the solution for the 2D task (4th week).
+For this main.py to work you first need to execute the main file for 4x3 task.
 ### How to use
 In main.py enter your data, it will pull your buildings ehr code and calculate the similarity matrix.
 ### PS